 Doba on sidelines again as head coach after 26 years as assistant

-From there he moved on to assistant coaching jobs at Indiana, Purdue, The Citadel and Washington State.
-Now he is head coach at Washington State, which opens the season Saturday against cross-border rival Idaho at Seahawks Stadium in Seattle.
+Now, Doba's the head coach at Washington State, which opens the season Saturday against cross-border rival Idaho at Seahawks Stadium in Seattle.

 "I'm a little bit apprehensive," Doba said in his first pre-game teleconference from Pullman on Tuesday.
 "It's my first time in 25 years.
 Being a high school coach is an entirely different thing."

 Actually, Doba spent 26 seasons as an assistant before being appointed head coach last December, after former coach Mike Price announced he was leaving WSU for what became a short-lived head coaching job at Alabama.

 A South Bend, Ind., native, Doba said he succeeded as a defensive coordinator because Price "left me alone."
 That's something he plans to continue with his assistants, offensive coordinator Mike Levenseller and defensive coordinator Robb Akey.